-Judging by the bazillions of tablets, smartphones and laptops I see people using every day in everyday places from coffee shops to restroom stalls (yes, we’ve all seen it), you’d think most people get most of their news from the Internet.
-But according to a recent poll by the Pew Research Center, 66% of Americans still get most of their news from television.
-And although 43% of Americans said they now get most of their news from the Internet (people were allowed to name up to two sources), what does that really mean to companies and organizations trying to work with the media.
+Judging by the bazillions of hours people spend on their tablets, smartphones and laptops, you’d think most people get most of their news from the Internet.
+But according to a poll by the Pew Research Center, 66% of Americans still get most of their news from television.
+And although 43% of Americans said they now get most of their news from the Internet (people were allowed to name up to two sources), what does that really mean to companies and organizations trying to work with the media?
 I say not much.

 Content, not technology, is king and always will be.
 A human being still has to interview you, shoot and edit the video, write the words, pick the sound bites.
 After all what is a website, blog, video channel, etc. without content?
 Surely not very interesting and surely not somewhere you’d want to be.